mainpyp/react-learnspace/notes/chatper4-JS_Review.md

 * remove with `filter()`
 * add with `spread operator`
 * update with `map()` and `spread operator` -> `const updatedArray = array.map((item) => item.id === id ? {...item, key: value} : item)` **THE SPREAD OPERATOR IS ESSETIAL THROUGHOUT THE COURSE**

+## Async and Await and Promises
+* [JSON Placeholder](https://jsonplaceholder.typicode.com/) is a great API to test async functions
+* `fetch()` is a promise based function that returns a promise
+* A Promise is an object representing the eventual completion or failure of an asynchronous operation.
+    * e.g. `const promise = fetch("https://jsonplaceholder.typicode.com/users")` -> returns a promise
+    * **Pending**: Initial state, neither fulfilled nor rejected.
+    * **Fulfilled**: Meaning that the operation completed successfully.
+    * **Rejected**: Meaning that the operation failed or an error was thrown.
+* We can call the `then()` method on a promise to handle the result of the promise
+    * `promise.then((response) => response.json()).then((data) => console.log(data))` -> fetches the data and logs it to the console
+* Async and Await is a way to handle promises in a more synchronous way that means we can write async code that behaves like sync code.
+For example when fetching some data, we want to wait for the data to be fetched before we continue with the code.
+  * Waiting works only within the scope of an async function
+  * `async` keyword is used to define an async function
+  * `await` keyword is used to wait for a promise to resolve
+  * you have to await a async function to get the result
+  * **`async` functions always return a promise**